Guides

 Steam describes the dead walking at night.
 That makes light, fortifications, and defensive positions part of the first settlement priority.
 A town with strong crafting but no safe night rhythm is fragile.
 A town with modest crafting and reliable defense can survive long enough to improve.

 Place defenses where players work and where enemies are likely to approach.
 Protect farms and crafting first.
-Remote decoration can wait.
+Walls and fixed defense pieces are strongest around a compact work core; a huge empty perimeter costs more and protects less.

 God-Related Buildings